Supprelin LA (Subcutaneous)

 - This medicine may cause your blood sugar level to increase.
 If you are diabetic and notice a change in the results of your blood or urine sugar tests, check with your doctor.

 - This medicine may increase your risk of having a heart attack or stroke.
-Check with your doctor right away if you have chest pain or discomfort; difficulty with speaking; headache; pain or discomfort in the arms, jaw, back or neck; shortness of breath; sweating; or vomiting while using the medicine.
+Check with your doctor right away if you have chest pain or discomfort, difficulty with speaking, headache, pain or discomfort in the arms, jaw, back or neck, sweating, trouble breathing, or vomiting while using the medicine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.